 Inspect your car carefully for rust corrosion, dents, sharp edges, teeth, and paint damage.
 Something that seems trivial at first might result in a failed MOT testing.

 Visible Plate Number

 Keeping your automobile tidy would make sure you’re not obstructing the number plate with mud or dirt.
 It’s important to follow the specifications of the DVLA and keep the number plate in good shape.

 Clean Your Vehicle

-Showing up with a clean vehicle helps guarantee a successful MOT inspection.
-Ensure the insides and exteriors of your car is clean since your MOT checker can reject your vehicle upon initial inspection.
+Showing up with a clean vehicle prove and helps guarantee a successful MOT inspection.
+Ensure the insides and exteriors of your car is clean since your MOT checker can reject your vehicle upon initial inspection without testing.

 You don’t need to stress yourself out to make your vehicle roadworthy.
-Follow these pointers to ensure your MOT goes smoothly.
-There are plenty of checks that you’ll be able to perform on your own so that you can get your car roadworthy as soon as possible.
+Follow these pointers to ensure your vehicles MOT goes smoothly in UK.
+There are plenty of checks that you’ll be able to perform and prove on your own so that you can get a roadworthiness of your car as soon as possible.